ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/errors/range_header.md

 ```

 ##### Case 2
-x and y are integers, when recieve any value other than that, server MUST throw a `400 Bad Request` error.
+first-byte-spec and last-byte-spec are integers, when recieve any value other than that, server MUST throw a `400 Bad Request` error.
-On recieving only one of the x or y parameters, server MUST throw a `400 Bad Request` error.
+On recieving only one of the first-byte-spec or last-byte-spec, server MUST throw a `400 Bad Request` error.
 Reference server must only accept `bytes` as unit in `Range` header else `400 Bad Request`